 “Believe on” means, ‘trust in’ or ‘rely upon.’

 But simple answers are usually only simple because they summarize big ideas.
 And Christianity is a big idea.

 Here are, as best as I can tell, five points that summarize what the phrase, “Believe on Jesus Christ” means:

-Believe that Jesus, as portrayed in New Testament, is Lord.
+- Believe that Jesus, as portrayed in the New Testament, is Lord.
 That means to believe that he is right, that he is your leader in life, and that he is wonderful.
-This faith will grow as you come to know the Bible from study and personal experience.
+This faith will grow as you come to know the Bible through study and personal experience.
 When you believe in Jesus this way, you naturally also believe in his resurrection and ultimately in his divinity.

-Believe that Jesus’ death for sinners is for you specifically.
-Many believe that Jesus died for all sinners, but they do not believe that he died for their specific sins.
+- Believe that Jesus’ death for sinners is for you specifically (Galatians 2:20).
+Many believe that Jesus died for all sinners (1 John 2:2), but they do not believe that he died for their specific sins.
 Most of us do not want to admit that the brutal treatment he received at the hands of other sinners was precisely on our behalf, even for the things we did today.

-Put the teachings of Jesus into practice.
+- Put the teachings of Jesus into practice.
 The Bible says that faith is made complete by works (James 2:20-22).
 It also says that faith should be of the sort that does the works God planned for Christians to do (Ephesians 2:8-10)

 - Be a part of Jesus’ community, the local church.
 The church, through history, has preserved the Bible, proclaimed the gospel, and trained people to be disciples of Jesus.
 You wouldn’t even be reading this blog post if it weren’t for God’s church.

 - In that church, get baptized.